We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Additionally, there are many prescription medications available on its website.
 These medications require an online consultation with a doctor to purchase.

 Hers offers health and personal care products geared toward women.
-Though some products — including Hers anxiety medications, medications for genital herpes and cold sores, skin care products, and supplements — can be used by anyone over the age of 18.
+Though some products can be used by anyone over the age of 18, including:

 These products are also available on Hers’ companion website, Hims, which provides telehealth services targeted to men.